Muhammad Khashoggi: Biography

-Khashoggi emigrated from Medina along with his family and brother Abdullah Khashoggi, who was working as a Muhtasib, during the Siege of Medina in 1918 whereupon they settled in Damascus.
-Later on, he studied medicine in Damascus and became a surgeon.
-He then went to Paris to study radiation therapy, then to Mecca to open his private clinic.
+Khashoggi emigrated from Medina along with his family and brother Abdullah Khashoggi, muhtasib official, during the siege of Medina in 1918, settling in Damascus, where he studied medicine and became a surgeon.
+He went to Paris to study radiation therapy, then to Mecca to open a private clinic.

-He moved to Riyadh to work at the Ministry of Health where he brought in Egyptian doctors to work in Saudi Arabia.
-In the 1970s, he went to live in Beirut, Lebanon, but left shortly afterwards for London in 1974 after the emergence of the Lebanese Civil War.
-Eventually, he went back to Riyadh where he died while undergoing surgery.
+He moved to Riyadh to work in the Saudi Ministry of Health, where he brought in Egyptian doctors to work in Saudi Arabia.
+In the 1970s, he went to live in Beirut, Lebanon, but left for London in 1974 at the beginning of the Lebanese Civil War.
+Eventually he returned to Riyadh, where he died while undergoing surgery.
 He was buried in Medina.